Lahore: Old City

 Lahore's urban typology is similar to other ancient cities in South Asia, such as Peshawar, Multan and Delhi – all of which were founded near a major river, and included an old walled city and royal citadel.

 Lahore's Hazuri Bagh is at the centre of an ensemble of Mughal and Sikh era monuments, including the Badshahi Mosque, Lahore Fort, Roshnai Gate, and the Samadhi of Ranjit Singh.

 By the end of the Sikh rule, most of Lahore's massive haveli compounds had been occupied by settlers.
 New neighbourhoods occasionally grew up entirely within the confines of an old Mughal haveli, such as the Mohallah Pathan Wali, which grew within the ruins of a haveli of the same name, built by Mian Khan.
 By 1831, all Mughal Havelis in the Walled City had been encroached upon by the surrounding neighbourhood, leading to the modern-day absence of any Mughal Havelis in Lahore.

 A total of thirteen gates once surrounded the historic walled city.
 Some of the remaining gates include the Raushnai Gate, Masti Gate, Yakki Gate, Kashmiri Gate, Khizri Gate, Shah Burj Gate, Akbari Gate, and Lahori Gate.
 Southeast of the walled city is the spacious British-era Lahore Cantonment.

+Bazaars

+The city also contains many bazaars.
+Some are as follows in the old walled-city: Sarafa Bazaar, Copper and Brass Bazaar, Kashmiri Bazaar, Lakshami Bazaar, Shah Almi Bazaar, Soha Bazaar, and Dabi Bazaar.
+Other bazaars found outside of the walled-city includes Anarkali Bazaar, Ichra Bazaar, Garhi Shahu Bazaar, Landa Bazaar, Sadar Bazaar, Urdu Bazaar, and Naulakha Bazaar.